How to Collect In-App Feedback? (Best Practices, Ways & Tools)

 One of the critical types of in-app feedback is rating and reviews.
 These are the feedback from users who have downloaded and used the app.
 They are crucial for understanding how users perceive the app, how it works, what they like about it, and what they don't like.

-It's essential to remember that ratings can be very subjective; this means that one person might love an app while another hates it for the same reason.
+Remembering ratings can be very subjective; one person might love an app while another hates it for the same reason.
 Reviews and ratings help inform product decisions and support growth and product development.

 Some of the best practices to get ratings and reviews include: